OviyaSelvakumar/project2_cs4348/src/main/java/project2_cs4348/devlog.md

 - call next when complete

 Manager:
-- approve withdrawl for teller
+- approve withdrawal for teller
 - talk to one teller at a time

 OVERALL
 - use threads and semaphores
----> safe and manaager will need semaphores
+---> safe and manager will need semaphores
 ---> use to ensure transaction is complete before customer leaves

 Finer details are in the Project Info Sheet.
 As per the first suggestion, I am goign to try to make one customer enter the bank and talk/work with one teller + manager